Find a Forester

 Improve Wildlife Habitat

 Wildlife biologists and habitat specialists can serve an important role during your planning process.
 Many biologists will not have the time and resources to help carry out projects in your woodlands, but will be available to offer advice to improve your projects.
-Many wildlife biologists will have a species they focus on, so if there is a particular species you are interested in as a landowner, it may be worthwhile finding a specialist.
+Many wildlife biologists will have a species they focus on, so if there is a particular species you are interested in as a landowner, it may be worthwhile to find a specialist.
 Many hunting and conservation groups will have a wildlife biologist on staff or have additional resources to learn about the needs of the species you are interested in attracting to your woodlands.

 Public biologists and wildlife specialists may be a useful consult if you are looking for recommendations on general wildlife habitat improvements or would like to carry out a project with benefits to a host of different wildlife species.